Consulting Services answers recent client questions about hotel revenue management

-Digna M. Kolar, IDeaS senior advisor, talks about what revenue management culture is and how to achieve it.
+Digna Martinez Kolar, IDeaS director, industry consulting, talks about what revenue management culture is and how to achieve it.

 In one of my previous blogs, I spoke about the need of a revenue management (RM) culture and the questions continue to keep rolling in… how do we develop a revenue management culture in our organization?
 And what does it mean?

 No question about it, a RM culture is difficult to develop and takes time.
 But the good news is, it’s not impossible.
 Think about all the individuals that have experienced a new culture due to a temporary assignment in another country or city.
 They didn’t learn about that culture overnight or how best to fit within it.
 They likely took the time to understand, learn and adapt to the culture including factors like: language, food, traditions, values, beliefs and more.

 Let’s explore 5 steps that you can take to develop a healthy RM culture in your organization: